 While some cases of internal bleeding can be mild and heal on their own, certain cases require medical care.
 Some of the most severe types of internal bleeding include head trauma, traumatic brain injury, aneurysm, pneumothorax, bleeding in and near the lungs or heart, tears in major blood vessels and arteries, and any damage to the abdomen area such as an abdominal aorta aneurysm.

-Receiving a CT scan after a car accident can help to detect internal injuries, and then know what kind of medical treatment needs to be used to prevent it from becoming life-threatening.
+Receiving a CT scan after a car accident can help detect internal injuries and determine what kind of medical treatment needs to be used to prevent it from becoming life-threatening.
 They can also detect brain damage, clotting, organ failure, internal blood loss, and broken ribs.

 If you have been involved in a car accident, it is vital that you seek medical attention as soon as possible, even if you feel fine in the first few minutes or hours.
 Simply because you cannot see a serious injury does not mean that one does not exist.

-When you or your loved ones are recovering from internal bleeding from a car accident, the only thing you should focus on is healing.
-Having a personal injury lawyer perform a free case review, can help ease the burden of working with insurance companies, medical bills, injury claims, property damage claims, or other items that should have the full attention of the person handling them, as well as someone with experience in these matters.
+When you or your loved ones are recovering from internal bleeding from a car accident, you should only focus on healing.
+Having a personal injury lawyer perform a free case review can help ease the burden of working with insurance companies, medical bills, injury claims, property damage claims, or other items that should have the full attention of the person handling them, as well as someone with experience in these matters.

 Our Kansas City law firm has been helping car accident victims for years to get the maximum compensation they deserve.
-Call today for a free consultation with a car accident attorney and let our law firm fight for you and your loved ones today.
+Contact us today for a free consultation with a car accident attorney, and let our law firm fight for you and your loved ones today.